deepjavalibrary/djl-serving/serving/docs/lmi/deployment_guide/testing-custom-script.md

 pip install git+https://github.com/deepjavalibrary/djl-serving.git@0.27.0-dlc#subdirectory=engines/python/setup
 ```

-## Running with default handler with rolling batch
+## Tutorial 1: Running with default handler with rolling batch
 You can start a test with DJLServing offered default handlers.
+Here we are testing our djl_python.huggingface handler with rolling batch as `lmi-dist`.
 Let's create a file called `test.py`:

 ```python
 import os